Rfkgaming89/Tautulli-to-discord/readme.md

-A quick and dirty Python script to display in discord what is being played along with media count from Tautulli
+A quick and dirty way to  post stats from tautulli to discord.

-Replace YOUR_TAUTULLI_API_KEY, YOUR_DISCORD_BOT_TOKEN, and the channel IDs with your own values.
+Code may not work as its a  work in progress

-You will need to install the discord.py library if you haven't already done so, by running pip install discord.py.
+You will need to install the discord.py library if you haven't already done so, by running pip install discord.py